ClarissaDamas/Statistical-Test/README.md

 pandas software library

 ## Installation
-You need a text editor,ide or similar(that  runs python) and download a excel file that is already in the project(Standard Normal Distribution Table),the images are not necessary except if you have doubts.
+You need a text editor,IDE or similar(that  runs python) and download a excel file that is already in the project(Standard Normal Distribution Table),the images are not necessary except if you have doubts.

 ## Usage